Living and Dying for Missouri Baptist and Southwest Baptist University

 No, I am not angry, disgusted, or perturbed, nor am I seeking revenge.

-genuinely care for each other and invest in each others lives, where God can dwell in people's hearts and lives, where I can be who God made me to be. ...
+My motivation is simply this: I am looking to escape, to escape to a healthy community where people genuinely care for each other and invest in each others lives, where God can dwell in people's hearts and lives, where I can be who God made me to be. ...

-1. Letter to the pastors (past and present) of First Baptist Church of Bolivar, Missouri -- Rev. Billy Russel (the current pastor, who should be returning from a missions trip this week), Dr. Rodney Reeves (former interim pastor) and Dr. Ray Leininger (former pastor)
+1. Letter to the pastors (past and present) of First Baptist Church of Bolivar, Missouri -- Rev. Billy Russel (the current pastor, who should be returning from a missions trip this week), Dr. Rodney Reeves (former interim pastor) and Dr. Ray Leininger (former pastor).

 2. Letter to Dr. David Tolliver, current executive director of the Missouri Baptist Convention and recent member of the Southwest Baptist University Board of Trustees, which, in part, requests an EMERGENCY MEETING of the Missouri Baptist Executive Board to be held no later than the last two weeks of September 2009 (see here).